How Flower Remedies Can Be Used To Attract Positivity

 Flower remedies are made by gathering blossoms at the height of bloom and floating them in a crystal bowl of spring water.
-After a few hours in full sunlight, the water becomes imprinted with the energy of that flower.
+After a few hours in full sunlight, the water is thought to become imprinted with the energy of that flower.
 The water is then bottled and preserved to be digested in small quantities every day.
-Not to be confused with aromatherapy, these remedies are scentless.
+Not to be confused with essential oils, these remedies are scentless.

-Dr. Bach eventually created a complete healing system, comprised of 38 different flower essences—one for every type of human emotion.
-I can honestly say that I've never felt that the collection of 38 was missing anything.
+Dr. Bach eventually created what he believed to be a complete healing system, comprised of 38 different flower essences—one for every type of human emotion.

 Star of Bethlehem

-This removes sad memories that trigger expectations of negative outcomes.
+This flower is thought to help quell sad memories that trigger expectations of negative outcomes.